beeplin/vue-tweener/README.md

     duration: 1000,
     easing: this.$tween.Easing.Quadratic.InOut,
     rounded: false,
-    output: 'test2' //this.test2 as the tweened outcome. test2 must be in data list.
+    output: 'test2' //this.test2 as the tweened outcome. test2 must be in the data list.
   });

   // tween one number with callback syntax for post-processing